kubeshop/testkube/docs/tests-creating.md

 # Testkube test tests

-Test tests are single executor oriented tests.
+Tests are single executor oriented objects.
 Test can have different types, which depends what executors are installed in your cluster.

 Testkubes includes `postman/collection`, `cypress/project` and `curl/test` test types which are auto registered during testkube install by default. // provide examples for cypress and  curl